xiaoyunyang/xiaoyunyang.github.io/content/post/guide-git.md

 Submodules is like a repo inside of a repo.
 See [GitHub Blog](https://blog.github.com/2016-02-01-working-with-submodules/) for a brief tutorial.

+**Pro-tip:** Use GitKraken to simplify the process of working with submodules.
+[See Tutorial](https://support.gitkraken.com/working-with-repositories/submodules)

 **Adding a submodule:**

 ```